alex-williamson96/hci-final-prototype/README.md

 Run `npm install` which should install all dependencies on your local machine.

-Once `npm install has finished running`, run `npm run dev` which will spin up a live reload server to run the application on.
+Once `npm install` has finished running, run `npm run dev` which will spin up a live reload server to run the application on.

 For the best viewing experience, I would suggest going into your browser's dev tools and setting the view to mobile.